 Who We Are

-Our work is inspired by a vision of a world where all human beings and communities thrive and face challenges using Brain 3.0.
-To make this vision a reality, we are working to close disparities in mental health by addressing how challenges experienced by marginalized groups, such as poverty, racism, and community violence, impact the brain.
+Our work is inspired by a vision of a world where all human beings and communities thrive and work together to face challenges using Brain 3.0.
+To make this vision a reality, we are working to close disparities in well-being and mental health by applying neuroscience to address the impact that challenges and traumas experienced by marginalized groups, such as poverty, inequality, stigma, discrimination, community violence, and toxic stress have on the brain.